WATCH TODAY: Vice President Kamala Harris, Governor Gavin Newsom to tour Oakland facility

-OAKLAND, Calif. -- Vice President Kamala Harris is returning to her hometown of Oakland Monday for the first time since taking office.
+Harris will be joined by Governor Gavin Newsom to take a tour of a facility to highlight the benefits of the American Jobs Plan, which proposes investing $111 billion in the nation's infrastructure to ensure access to clean drinking water.

-Harris will be joined by Governor Gavin Newsom to take a tour of a facility to highlight the benefits of the American Jobs Plan to invest $111 billion in the nation's infrastructure to ensure access to clean drinking water.
+Harris touched down in Oakland at 9:45 a.m. and is on her way to the facility.

 We will be streaming their remarks following their tour, which is expected to begin around 10:40 a.m.
 You can watch live in the video player above.